Isotopic tiling theory for hyperbolic surfaces: The Group of Outer Automorphisms

 \section{The Group of Outer Automorphisms}

-Let $G$ be a group.
+Let $G$ be a hyperbolic orbifold group.
 The group of all automorphisms of $G$ is denoted by $\Aut(G)$.
-Conjugation by any element $g\in G$ induces an automorphism $c_g(\tilde{g}):=g\tilde{g}g^{-1}$ for $\tilde{g}\in G$ .
-Such automorphisms are traditionally called inner automorphisms, and the normal subgroup of all of them is denoted by $\Inn(G):=\{c_g|g\in G\}.$ The picture is easiest to understand and yet very general in the case where $G$ is a group of automorphisms of a space in some category.
-For concreteness and notational convenience we think of isometries of a Riemannian manifold $M$.
-Roughly speaking, after having chosen a fundamental domain $D$ for $G$ on which the generators of $G$ act, $M$ breaks up into copies of $D$.
-An inner morphism corresponds instead to building up $M$ starting from another copy of $D$.
-For this reason, one is often actually interested in the group of outer automorphisms $\Out(G):=\Aut(G)/\Inn(G).$
+For example, conjugation by any element $g\in G$ induces an automorphism $c_g(\tilde{g}):=g\tilde{g}g^{-1}$ for $\tilde{g}\in G$ .
+Such automorphisms are traditionally called inner automorphisms, and the normal subgroup of all of them is denoted by $\Inn(G):=\{c_g|g\in G\}.$ Picturing $G$ as a discrete group of isometries of a Riemannian manifold $M$, roughly speaking, after having chosen a fundamental domain $D$ for $G$, we can reconstruct $M$ by applying elements of $G$ to $D$, and $M$ breaks up into copies of $D$.
+Under an inner automorphism of $G$, the elements of $G$ that are used to construct $M$ from $D$ translate to instead building $M$ from the same pieces in the same way, starting from another copy of $D$.
+In view of the previous section, any fixed method of constructing a tiling from generators will reproduce the exact same tiling for any set of conjugate generators.
+For this reason, we are actually interested in the group of outer automorphisms $\Out(G):=\Aut(G)/\Inn(G).$

+We fix a set of geometric generators $G_1\subset\Iso(\mathbb{H}^2)$ for $G$ and consider subsets $S$ of the elements of $G\subset\Iso(\mathbb{H}^2)$.
+We are interested in the following question: When does $S$ constitute a set of geometric generators for $G$ with the same relators?
+Interpreted within the context of group automorphisms, any such set $S$ gives rise to an automorphism $\alpha$ of $G$, by associating corresponding generators via $\alpha$.
+Since geometric generators satisfy the same relations, $\alpha$ has a well-defined extension to all of $G$, by expressing any $g\in G$ as some word in the generators and imposing the condition that $\alpha$ is a morphism of groups.